eeduplay/megantic/README.md

 2. Code away!
 3. Once you're done, make a pull request back into `dev`

+#### Guidelines
+- Use [CSS Modules](https://www.gatsbyjs.org/tutorial/part-two/#css-modules) for styling whenever possible, one css module per component ideally
+- Components used in several pages should have a dedicated component file.
+Components used in a single page *may* be defined within the page file.
+- Images are divided in two categories: content and styling.
+The former is for images used for actual page content, latter for component styling like icons, logos, background images, etc.

 ### Setting up your environment
 You'll need to set up your development environment as described [here](https://www.gatsbyjs.org/tutorial/part-zero/) and clone this repository.